 I based these tips on my 30+ years of selling and working with hundreds of organizations and thousands of salespeople.

-In the end, it comes down to these 10:
+In the end, it comes down to these ten:

-More sales are lost due to salespeople failing to follow up than probably any another single thing.
+More sales are lost due to salespeople failing to follow up than probably any other thing.
 Fast follow-up is essential at every phase of the selling process from prospecting to closing the sale.

 It’s not about your product features.
-It’s about what the customer needs to succeed.
-The sooner you can get the customer to share with you what outcomes they desire, the sooner you can make that the focus of how you can help them.
+Sales success is about what the customer needs.
+The sooner you can get the customer to share with you what outcomes they desire, the sooner you can make that the focus.
+Selling is about how you can help the customer win.

-This means messages that don’t go longer than 14 seconds.
-Be brief, be confident, and most of all, make the message about them, not you.
+How long should your voicemail be?
+Voicemail messages shouldn’t be longer than 14 seconds.
+Be brief, be confident, and most of all, make the message about them.
 For more great information on this, check out 5 Stupid Voicemail Mistakes and How to Avoid Them.

 More discounts are given away because the salesperson doesn’t believe in their own price than due to the demands of the customer.
-When giving your price, make sure you have solid body language, a strong voice and good eye contact, and you then must remain silent.
+When giving your price, make sure you have solid body language, a strong voice, and good eye contact.
+After stating your price, remain silent.

 The most valuable asset you have as a salesperson is not what you sell; it’s your own time.
 Far too much time is wasted preparing to sell, thinking about selling, getting ready to sell, etc. You have one objective — spend as much of your time in direct contact with customers as possible.

 It might be a prospect who is nothing more than a suspect or someone who is merely easy to talk to, but the issue is the same — wasted effort.
-The sooner you qualify the person you’re speaking to, the better off both you and other person will be.
+The sooner you qualify the person you’re speaking to, the better off both you and the prospect will be.

 9. Accept full responsibility.
 Never make excuses.